aleRizzolo/MongoTextQuery/README.md

 ## Contributing

 If you would like to contribute to this project, please open an issue or create a pull request on the GitHub repository.

-## Deploy to your vercel instance

-If you wish to deploy this project on your vercel instance, You can follow this [guide](https://dev.to/tirthpatel/deploy-node-ts-express-typescript-on-vercel-284h)

 ## Next Steps